SENG637-Group14/seng637-a1/seng637-a1-Group14.md

 Brief summary of our Defect Report

+*For version 1.0*
-- Total Number of Bugs found: 26
+- Total Number of Bugs found: 21
 - Bugs Resolved: 8
-- Unresolved: 18
+- Unresolved: 13

-Just to mention a few, during the peer review, the first pair in our group observed several unusual behaviors in ATM System Version 1.0.
+Just to mention a few, during the peer review, the first pair in our group observed several unusual behaviors in ATM System Version 1.0/1.1.
 One major issue was incorrect transaction calculations.

 For example:
 - Depositing "$100" into a savings account resulted in a balance of "$190", even though the initial balance was "$100".